Ethnic Studies

 ETHS 110 Critical Thinking and the Ethnic Studies Experience (Units: 3)

-Basic skills involved in understanding, criticizing, and constructing arguments by using materials reflective of experiences of ethnic/racial groups in the U.S.
+Basic skills involved in understanding, criticizing, and constructing arguments by using materials reflective of experiences of Indigenous and racialized groups in the U.S.

 Course Attributes: